6abd/horus/README.md

 3. Install dependencies using the following command: ```pip install -r requirements.txt```
 4. In the 'horus' directory, run ```python3 horus.py```

+*Note: protonvpn-cli is a requirement for the 'pvpn' command*

 ## API Configuration
 To configure the APIs necessary for usage of certain commands, you can either manually enter them, or use the 'apicon' command